-Starting a nonprofit organization requires time, effort and money.
-The following sections can help you focus on how to start a nonprofit.
+Starting a nonprofit organization requires a lot of time, effort and money.
+The following sections can help you focus on how to start a nonprofit organization.

-“Starting and sustaining a nonprofit can be significant challenges, particularly in light of today’s economy,” according to the National Council of Nonprofits.
-“There are currently more than one million charitable nonprofits in the United States, but many struggle to attract increasingly limited funding.
-Before starting out, you will need to identify and quantify the need for your specific organization, to research whether there are other groups already engaged in the same or similar work, and to ensure that starting a new nonprofit is the right solution.”
+Before starting out, you will need to identify and quantify the need for your specific organization, to research whether there are other groups already engaged in the same or similar work, and to ensure that starting a new nonprofit is the right solution.

 As you evaluate your idea, here are some questions that can help test whether your nonprofit will be ready to succeed.